daniyalzade/docstring/README.rst

 TODO
 ----
+* Bring back the pydoc abstraction, and parse the docstring via that.

 * Figure out if we can remove the dependency to django and tornado
 * Package it so that it works with absolute import
 * Fix endpoint parsing